 Lunesta addiction can be both physical and psychological.
 As a result, individuals suffering from this addiction will continue to need professional help to deal with the psychological aspects of their disease even after they have completed detox and passed through the physical withdrawal symptoms.
 Rehab treatment should always address all areas of addiction for the sake of long-term recovery success.

 While sedative-hypnotic drugs like Lunesta are thought to have less adverse effects and a lower risk of addiction than benzodiazepines do, they are nevertheless very dangerous.
 Those who abuse them and build up a high tolerance may also turn to stronger drugs like benzodiazepines, which can only lead to additional adverse effects and more severe addiction.

 What to do if Someone You Love is Abusing Lunesta?

 If someone you love is abusing Lunesta and tries to stop or cut back, withdrawal will occur.
 Withdrawal from Lunesta can be severe, potentially causing:

 - Stomach and muscle cramps

-Withdrawal itself isn’t a surefire sign of abuse because those who become dependent on the drug, even when taking it under a doctor’s care, will experience dependence.
-However, if you notice your loved one is consistently experiencing withdrawal, this is a strong sign of abuse.
+The withdrawal itself isn’t a surefire sign of abuse because those who become dependent on the drug, even when taking it under a doctor’s care, will experience withdrawal.
+However, if you notice your loved one is consistently experiencing withdrawal, this is a definite sign of abuse.
 Someone undergoing Lunesta withdrawal should receive medical treatment immediately, as the syndrome could worsen quickly and without warning.